getanteon/alaz/README.md

 helm upgrade --install --namespace ddosify alaz ddosify/alaz --set monitoringID=$MONITORING_ID
 ```

 Then you can view the metrics and Kubernetes Service Map on the [Ddosify Observability dashboard](https://app.ddosify.com/clusters).
-For more information, see [Ddosify Observability Docs](https://docs.ddosify.com/cloud/observability/).
+For more information, see [Ddosify Kubernetes Monitoring](https://docs.ddosify.com/ddosify/kubernetes-monitoring).

 ### 🏠 For Ddosify Self-Hosted